top of page

 Dear Superintendent XXXXX,

 It is my pleasure to meet your acquaintance.
 I had previously contacted the Clergy and Religious, Parish Life, and Formation and Education offices.
-It was made known to me that the best way to proceed on this idea-proposal would be to direct a letter to you.
+I was informed that the best way to proceed with this idea-proposal would be to direct a letter to you.

 I had the experience of working as a teacher at the XXXXX School in XXXXX for a short time in the 1990s.
-Most of the faculty of the school at the time were vowed religious Sisters of XXXXX.
+Most of the teachers at the school were vowed religious Sisters of XXXXX.
 They had founded the school in 19XX.
 Enrollment grew so quickly that a larger facility had to be found within just a few years of the school’s existence.
-I took away from that experience that the sisters’ lives were consumed by the children at the school.
+I took away from that experience that the sisters’ lives were made whole by the work of serving their students.
 Teaching was their vocation, to be sure.
+Since then, I have worked and visited other Catholic schools with a majority of lay teachers.
+Differences in school culture and the religiosity of schools were observed when lay teachers predominate over religious sisters.

-A good portion of my own career was spent serving as a teacher, coach, and administrator in private, American-International schools abroad.
+A good portion of my teaching career was spent as a teacher, coach, and administrator in private, American-International schools abroad.
 A clear distinction between overseas schools and schools at home is the length of stay for teachers.
-In fact, private schools abroad set policies whereby foreign teachers may not even entertain the idea of career employment.
-Moreover, American teachers living and working abroad often band together for the lack of ability to speak the native language of their residing country.
-By their grouping together and the fact that their stay will be a relatively short one, these teachers, similar to religiously vowed teachers, spend a great deal of their time engaged and even consumed in school activities, even outside the school day.
+Private schools abroad set policies whereby foreign teachers may not even entertain the idea of career employment at a single school.
+Moreover, American teachers living and working abroad often band together for the lack of ability to speak the native language of the country where they reside.
+By their grouping together and the fact that their stay will be relatively short, these teachers, similar to religiously vowed teachers, spend a great deal of time engaged and even consumed in school activities, even outside the school day.

-I suggest there may be space for a number of teachers in Catholic schools to enlargen their commitment to their school communities.
-Unmarried teachers with none of their own children are good prospects.
-Married teachers with children but who are highly organized and efficient may also be good candidates.
-As the saying goes, if you want to get something done, ask a busy person.
+I suggest there may be space for some teachers in Catholic schools to enlarge their commitment to their school communities.
+Unmarried teachers with none of their own children may be good prospects.
+Married teachers with children who are highly organized and efficient may also be good candidates.
+As the saying goes, if you want to get something done, then ask a busy person.
 The goal here is that teaching continues to be a vocation rather than a job performed on a contractual, legal, and transactional basis.

-I have looked into Third Orders, Oblates, and Lay Associates and have been unable to find an order that is specifically suited for Catholic school teachers.
+I have looked into Third Orders, Oblates, and Lay Associates and have been unable to find an order specifically suited for Catholic school teachers.
 According to www.vocationnetwork.org:

 The history of religious life has had people who are attracted to and want to be part of the spirit of a particular community but not necessarily become a religious sister or brother, nun, or monk.
 In response, religious communities have over time established various ways so that such folks can more formally share in the spirit of the community.
 These formal relationships with a community may involve mutual responsibilities, a renewable or life-long commitment, and a rule of life.

-It seems to me there is a difference between the vocational commitments to teaching between the vowed religious in the past and some lay teachers today.
+It seems to me there is a difference between the commitments to teaching between the vowed religious in the past and some lay teachers today.
 Again, there is a difference between a Catholic School Teacher and a lay teacher who happens to be working in a Catholic school.
-Obviously, there has been some sort of formation for state-trained teachers on site at a Catholic school, ongoing or not.
+Of course, some formation for state-trained teachers on-site at a Catholic school is expected.
 However, I am convinced that at least a few lay teachers in every school in the diocese would like to go deeper in their formation, perhaps not to the point of becoming a vowed sister, brother, priest, or nun, but still yearn for more of the ‘spirit of community’.
 Mutual responsibilities, commitment, and a rule of life for this third order of Catholic Teacher can include:

 • Regular, communal prayer and intercession for the school community